 Distribution of measure of links quantity in each tweet

 Distribution of ratio of test/links quantities in each tweet

+User Agent (Apps used to publish tweet.
+E.g. Browser, Twitter App)

 Our EDA will consist of the following:

 We would like to collect the above for known real people (verified by twitter) and known bots (from online source)

 Our EDA for the classification algorithm will consist of visualizing the above features for both types of authors--which we will compare visually to see if a pattern is apparent (e.g., real users tweet more erratically over time whereas bots tweet with more consistent timing, etc.